mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 A small enclosed oil lantern hung beside the door, which she picked up and lit with a hot tip, treading carefully down the muddy steps so as to avoid the newly formed dew puddles.
 Her mind was littered with worries, all of them feeding her imagination of watching Lif sobbing, fearful, and alone in a cramped machine far away from home.
 The wind threw a gust at her, and she wondered if it was cold in space; if Lif was cold.
 She imagined wrapping her arms around hae to keep hae warm, and it made her feel warmer too.

-At the foot of the hill stood Laen-Laen, rolled up to keep out the cold, and napping as usual.
+At the foot of the hill was Laen-Laen, rolled up to keep out the cold, and napping as usual.

 "Come, Laen-Laen.
 Let's go home."

 He whimpered a little, a suspicious complaint for a freezing saffa.

-"Laen-Laen, what's wrong?"
+"Laen, what's wrong?"

 He shifted his legs a little to reveal a maman, aged somewhere between a child and an adult, dressed in strange kelp clothing and curled into a ball at Laen-Laen's belly.